wlandau/txtq/README.md

 2. It is incredibly lightweight, R-focused, and easy to install.
 It only depends on R and a few packages on [CRAN](https://cran.r-project.org).
-3. Unlike socket-based technologies, `bbqr` it is file-based.
+3. Unlike socket-based technologies, `txtq` it is file-based.
       - The queue persists even if your work crashes, so you can diagnose failures with `q$log()` and `q$list()`.
       - Job monitoring is easy.
 Just open another R session and call